Anne Craine: Career

 In 2005 she succeeded Phil Gawne as Minister for Agriculture, Fisheries and Forestry.
 In the island's 2006 General Election, Anne Craine topped the poll in Ramsey.
 She won 1,969 votes and Allan Bell claimed the second seat in the town with 1,768 votes.
 Despite having been an MHK for only three years, she saw off tough competition from Leonard Singer, who had resigned as an MLC in order to stand for the Keys, but was unsuccessful with 1,621 votes.

 Craine was Minister of Education between 2006 and 2010, and Minister for the Treasury between 2010 and 2011, succeeding Allan Bell from 1 April.
 In 2011, she lost her Ramsey seat to Leonard Singer.

 Governmental positions

-Craine had the following posts in the Manx government: While in government she presided over the 27th Commonwealth's Small Countries Conference at the 53rd Commonwealth Parliamentary Conference in Delhi in September 2007.
+While in government Craine presided over the 27th Commonwealth's Small Countries Conference at the 53rd Commonwealth Parliamentary Conference in Delhi in September 2007.

+Craine had the following posts in the Manx government: